 Disadvantages of bifocal lenses:

-- Do not focus on intermediate distances like computer screens and arms lengths activities
+- Do not focus on intermediate distances like computer screens and arm’s length activities

 - Severe image jump when walking and looking down

-With the birth of multifocal lenses, trifocal lenses have mostly become in disuse to the point that most lens manufacturers don’t offer trifocals anymore.
+With the birth of multifocal lenses (discussed below), trifocal lenses have mostly become obsolete.

 Benefits of multifocal lenses: